yamamo2shun1/SigmaMIX_Hardware/README.md

 # SigmaMIX
 The SigmaMIX is a DSP/BLE board for Turntablist/Portablist, and it's an Open Source Hardware.

-**I made sure to be able to control two ADAU1701 from the Sigma Studio with the USBi on May 15 2017!!!**
+**I made sure to be able to control two ADAU1701 from the BGM113 via I2C on June 7 2017!!!**

 ![SigmaMIX Board](https://github.com/tkrworks/SigmaMIX/blob/for_markdown/sigma_dsp_brd.png "SigmaMIX Board")
 ![SigmaMIX PCB](https://github.com/tkrworks/SigmaMIX/blob/for_markdown/sigma_mix_pcb.jpg "SigmaMIX PCB")